-Flight Free UK began life in February 2019, inspired by the Swedish Flygfritt campaign that persuaded 14,500 Swedes not to fly in 2019.
-We run the #FlightFree2020 campaign which asks 100,000 people to pledge to stay grounded for a year in order to reduce their carbon footprint, re-discover the joys of overland travel, and start to shift the social norm away from aviation.
+Flight Free UK began life in February 2019 inspired by the Swedish Flygfritt (flight free) movement.
+We run the 'flight free year' pledge which asks people to stay grounded for a year in order to reduce their carbon footprint, re-discover the joys of overland travel, and begin to shift the social norm away from aviation.

 Studying for an MSc in Sustainability and Ecology at the Centre for Alternative Technology has given Luke a great insight into environmental issues.
 He is also a musician and brings his skills and experience in sound recording and editing to our media team.

 Now based in Bristol with her family, Maggie has had many managerial roles at universities all over the UK.
 Her excellent writing skills, together with her passion for environmental issues, climate change communication and carbon footprinting, are put to good use as content generator for the blog.

 Based in Brighton, Ruby has just finished her MA in Globalisation, Business and Development.
 Through this she realised the damage the airline industry inflicts on the environment.
 With experience assisting research in sustainable transport, Ruby helps with admin for Flight Free UK.